AlgoMaster Logo

 Good Situations

 • When swaps are expensive.
-If you are sorting records where each swap involves moving large chunks of memory (for example, sorting structs or objects without using pointers), selection sort minimizes the number of write operations.
+Sorting records where each swap involves moving large chunks of memory (for example, sorting structs or objects without using pointers) favors selection sort because it minimizes write operations.
 With at most n-1 swaps, it does far fewer writes than bubble sort or insertion sort.

 • Small arrays (n < 20).
 For tiny arrays, the overhead of more sophisticated algorithms like quicksort or merge sort is not worth it.
-Selection sort's simplicity means low constant factors and minimal overhead.
+Selection sort's simplicity keeps constant factors low.

 Bad Situations

 • When stability is required.
 Selection sort is not stable.
-If you need equal elements to preserve their original relative order, use insertion sort or merge sort instead.
+Use insertion sort or merge sort when equal elements must preserve their original relative order.

 • Nearly sorted arrays.
 Selection sort does not benefit from existing order in the array.
 Insertion sort, by contrast, runs in nearly O(n) time on almost-sorted data.
-If your data is likely to be partially sorted, selection sort is a poor choice.
+Selection sort underperforms on partially sorted inputs.

-• When you need average-case efficiency.
+• When average-case efficiency matters.
 Even among O(n^2) algorithms, insertion sort tends to outperform selection sort on average because it does fewer comparisons on random data and adapts to partial order.